 Arrival station:All trains from Paris to Interlaken arrive at Interlaken Ost Station, one of two stations in this resort town.
 Its transport links include taxis and buses as well as boats that use Lake Brienz and the Aar River.
 The station has free wifi and luggage storage facilities.

-The above information was last checked on 15/10/2021.
-Remember to check the latest COVID-19 travel safety regulations for your train between Paris and Interlaken closer to your date of departure here.
+The information above was last checked on 20/01/2022.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between Paris and Interlaken before travelling.

 The government of France has imposed these measures to reduce the spread of COVID-19:

-Last checked on 17/10/2021.
-Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Paris from Interlaken.
+Last checked on 27/01/2022.
+Remember to check the latest COVID-19 travel safety regulations for your train to Paris from Interlaken closer to your date of departure here.

-There are a few train stations in Paris to start your trip from including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. In Interlaken you have a few train station options to choose from for your arrival including Interlaken Ost, Interlaken West and Interlaken, Kursaal.
+When taking a train from Paris, you have a couple of train stations you can depart from including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. When you arrive in Interlaken, your train can arrive in train stations including Interlaken Ost, Interlaken West and Interlaken, Kursaal.

-Omio customers travelling this route depart most frequently from Paris Gare de Lyon and arrive in Interlaken Ost.
+Omio customers travelling this route book their trains from Paris Gare de Lyon to Interlaken Ost.